metalshark/spec/CONTRIBUTING.md

 ### 4. Implementation

 - Create a PR implementing the RFC.
-- PR must reference the RFC issue.
+- PR must reference the RFC issue number.
 - Additional review occurs during PR phase.
+- The PR template will guide you through documenting the implementation.

 ## Specification Principles